Chesapeake rebellion: Spanish sanctuary

+Religious revival

+Religious revivalism and the Great Awakening in the 18th century forced colonists to rethink worship and also kindled greater interest in the conversion of slaves.
+In 1724, in response to a questionnaire sent by Bishop of London on the conversion of infidels, eleven out of twenty-eight of the respondents noted that they were interested in obtaining slave conversions.
+Despite a relatively-high portion of Anglican clergymen expressed interest in bringing African slaves into Anglican churches, baptized Africans were not treated equally in comparison to whites in even the most aggressive clergyman's parish, in order to maintain the hierarchical relationship between masters and slaves.
+Baptized slaves believed that slavery was not compatible with Christianity, triggering rebellion.

+Many slave owners at the time feared that a slave's conversion to Christianity could infringe on property rights as referring to chattel slavery, and slaves themselves hoped that Christianity, whether through African tradition or conversion, might lead to their freedom.
+In the years leading up to 1730, slaveholders had failed to convince slaves that Christianity was compatible with slavery.

+Rebellion

+The aforementioned practices of inequality outraged baptized slaves, especially Kongolese Catholics, who genuinely believed the king had set them free.
+They planned their insurrection on a Sunday morning in October, when the whites were attending Protestant church meetings.
+200 slaves gathered in Princess Anne County, Virginia, electing captains and demanding that Governor William Gooch honor the supposed royal edict.
+White planters stopped the meetings, arresting some slaves and forcing others to flee.
+The activities of the enslaved also reportedly featured violent "outrages" against the whites.
+Although hundreds of slaves fled to the Great Dismal Swamp, they were immediately hunted down by the authorities and their Pasquotank allies.

 Native Americans and Fugitive Slave Clause

 The rebellion was successfully suppressed in a short time period due to help from indigenous tribes.
 Since early 1700s, concerns of slave insurrection led colonial officials to seek help from Native Americans.
 Attempts were made many times with different outcomes.
 The Haudenosaunee had long been asked by colonial officials to return the fugitive Blacks that they had heard were among them, but without result; the Iroquois stated many times that returning fugitives was not part of their jurisdiction.
-On the other hand, the Cherokee agreed to the fugitive slave clause in a treaty signed in 1730 with representatives of the Commissioners for Trade and Plantations.
+On the other hand, the Cherokee agreed to a fugitive slave clause in a treaty signed in 1730 with representatives of the Commissioners for Trade and Plantations.

-Demographic

-The majority of slaves imported were between 10 and 24 years old, 14 percent were children, 30 percent were young women and 56 percent were young men.
-The slave population made up around 25 percent of the general population.
-This created an imbalance in both the age and gender demographic as older slaves were seldom sold, and the number of male to female slaves was almost 2 to 1.
-The annual amount of new slaves imported in a year was between 2,000 and 4,000.

-Treatment

-Upon arrival slaves were drained both mentally and physically from their trek across Africa and the Middle Passage.
-Planters sought to break their spirits even further by stripping them of all ties to their homeland and native culture.
-This was done by giving them new names, making them do the most repetitive and backbreaking work, and paying little attention to their basic needs like food, shelter, and clothing.
-Slaves were also often separated from their families and friends, leaving them alone and isolated due to language barriers between overseers and other slaves.
+Fleeing through the Great Dismal Swamp, the slaves faced confrontation by the local native groups, who assisted in the capture of many of the participants.

 Aftermath

-Fleeing through the Great Dismal Swamp, the slaves faced confrontation by the local native groups, who assisted in the capture of many of the participants.
 The aftermath of the 1730 rebellion greatly reduced efforts for large-scale insurrections, as increased slave surveillance limited their ability to organize, and for many years after slave owners opposed religious conversion or gatherings out of fear such gatherings could spark more revolts.
 Despite this, religious upheaval in the colonies, much sponsored by George Whitefield, encouraged slave owners to allow their slaves to attend services and join various churches by the early 1740s.